A pile of rubble, dirt and broken bricks came into view

 twelve at night.
 The maximum city was still awake and alive but the shops were

-savoring the almost empty- of- auto roads and taking some unknown roads in
+the almost empty- of- auto roads and taking some unknown roads in search of ice

-search of ice cream …… when we came across the pile of rubble.
-It was an
+cream …… when we came across the pile of rubble.
+It was an irritant.
+For a

-irritant.
-For a change we were not hopping skipping or jumping and here was
+change we were not hopping skipping or jumping and here was something we would

-organism, it is at all times dying and being born like all living organisms.
-If you
+it is at all times dying and being born like all living organisms.
+If you look

-time on any road there will be at least one building being pulled down and at
+any road there will be at least one building being pulled down and at least one

-least one building under construction!
-So here the piece of land was encircled
+building under construction!
+So here the piece of land was encircled with ugly

-with ugly tin sheets (supposedly to shield our eyes from the ugly signs of
+tin sheets (supposedly to shield our eyes from the ugly signs of construction!)

-construction!)
-The old boundary wall was still intact; it would most probably
+The old boundary wall was still intact; it would most probably be taken down

-be taken down later.
+later.
 There were a few guards inside and outside.
-The faint
+The faint street light fell

 This little symbol of happiness brought my feeling of